-Looking for "AutoCAD free download" and don't want to commit to buy the popular CAD software?
-Here are the best answers to the question: Is there a free version?
+Looking for "AutoCAD free download" and don't want to commit toof the popular CAD software?
+Here are the best answers to the question: Is there a free full version?

-The correct answer to this question would be “Yes, but …” or “No, but …” depending on your point of view.
+The correct answer to the question if there is a full free version of AutoCAD would be “Yes, but …” or “No, but …” depending on your point of view.

 AutoCAD is a commercial software for 2D and 3D computer-aided design (CAD).
 It is considered by many as the granddaddy of CAD software.
 The desktop application is available since 1982; in addition, a mobile app came out in 2010.